AnasGamal/bcap-solution/react-app/README.md

 This React app represents a coffee payment system among coworkers.
 Each day, a different coworker is designated as the payer, responsible for the total payment.
 The app considers weekdays (Monday to Friday) as business days.

+## Deployment Demo:

+You can view a deployment demo of the app at [https://bcap-solution.vercel.app/](https://bcap-solution.vercel.app/).

 ## Instructions:

 ### 1. Build and Run the Solution: